brianhill/oscillations-and-waves/daily_schedule_term_5.md

 ### Week 13 &mdash; Diffusion of Pollutants in Three Dimensions &mdash; Schrodinger's Equation in One Dimension

 * Tuesday, April 22 &mdash; Problem Set 20: Do the exercises from *EIWL3* Sections 45 and 46 &mdash; [Diffusion in Three Dimensions - Monte Carlo](./worksheets/22-DiffusionInThreeDimensions-MonteCarlo.nb.pdf) &mdash; Presentation: Hexi and Walker on the [Black-Scholes](./special-projects/Black-Scholes.nb.pdf) formula
-* Friday, April 25 &mdash; Problem Set 21: Do the exercises from *EIWL3* Sections 47 and 48 &mdash; Explore the [Schrodinger Equation - One Dimension](./worksheets/23-SchrodingerEquation-OneDimension.nb.pdf) and [Schrodinger Equation - Interpretation and Time-Dependence](./worksheets/24-SchrodingerEquation-InterpretationAndTimeDependence.nb.pdf) notebooks &mdash; Presentation: Harper and Tahm on ballistics
+* Friday, April 25 &mdash; Problem Set 21: Do the exercises from *EIWL3* Sections 47 and 48 &mdash; In-Class: Develop *[Schrodinger Equation - Theory](./theory/SchrodingerEquation-Theory.nb.pdf), and then explore the [Schrodinger Equation - One Dimension](./worksheets/23-SchrodingerEquation-OneDimension.nb.pdf) and [Schrodinger Equation - Interpretation and Time-Dependence](./worksheets/24-SchrodingerEquation-InterpretationAndTimeDependence.nb.pdf) notebooks &mdash; Presentation: Harper and Tahm on [External Rifle Ballistics](./special-projects/ExternalRifleBallistics.nb.pdf)

 ### Week 14 &mdash; Exam 3 &mdash; Schrodinger's Equation in Two and Three Dimension

 * Tuesday, April 29 &mdash; Exam 3 (Designed to only require about 45 minutes) &mdash; Problems will be like exercises from *EIWL3,* especially those that use your understanding of the core functionality (Map, Apply, virtual functions, *etc.*), rather than your understanding of specialized library functions (like GeoGraphics, WikipediaData, etc.)
-* Friday, May 2 &mdash; No Problem Set :) &mdash; In-Class: Explore the [Schrodinger Equation - Two and Three Dimensions](./worksheets/23-SchrodingerEquation-TwoAndThreeDimensions.nb.pdf) notebook which have a particle confined to a disk and an electron orbiting the Hydrogen nucleus as our two final examples
+* Friday, May 2 &mdash; No Problem Set :) &mdash; In-Class: Explore the [Schrodinger Equation - Two and Three Dimensions](./worksheets/25-SchrodingerEquation-TwoAndThreeDimensions.nb.pdf) notebook which have a, as its two- and three-dimensional examples, a particle confined to a disk and an electron orbiting the Hydrogen nucleus